hashicorp/terraform-provider-google/website/docs/r/cloudfunctions_function.html.markdown

 The `event_trigger` block supports:

 * `event_type` - (Required) The type of event to observe.
-For example: `"google.storage.object.finalize"`.
+For example: `"providers/cloud.storage/eventTypes/object.change"`
+    and `"providers/cloud.pubsub/eventTypes/topic.publish"`.
 See the documentation on [calling Cloud Functions](https://cloud.google.com/functions/docs/calling/) for a full reference.
 Only Cloud Storage and Cloud Pub/Sub triggers are supported at this time.
-Legacy Cloud Storage and Cloud Pub/Sub triggers are also supported, such as `"providers/cloud.storage/eventTypes/object.change"` and `"providers/cloud.pubsub/eventTypes/topic.publish"`.

 * `resource` - (Required) Required.
 The name of the resource from which to observe events, for example, `"myBucket"`